debraj1990/loopback-react-ssr/README.md

 Add additional notes about how to deploy this on a live system

 ## Built With

+The following technology were the major one's used

 * [Loopback](http://reactjs.o/) - The web framework used
 * [React](https://loopback.io/) - Dependency Management